 Special Needs Care for Traumatic Brain Injury

 At New Generations, our Gary’s Gang is open to individuals with many different special needs, and that includes those with traumatic brain injury.
 Brain injuries usually occur when an individual experiences a violent hit or jolt to the head or body.
 This could happen in many different ways and because each individual’s story is different, their level of injury and care needs are different as well.
-If you require special needs care for traumatic brain injury, contact us today.
+If you require special needs care for traumatic brain injury in Florence or Marion, South Carolina, contact us today.

 Traumatic brain injury is often classified in two categories: mild and severe.
 While there are common symptoms in both categories, there are also many in-between symptoms and they can all have a significant impact on both the individual and those who love them.